 Ingredients

-Use full fat dairy milk for this tea.
-You can use other milk options too, such as skim milk, low fat milk or vegan options such as almond milk or soy milk.
+I like to use whole milk (full-fat dairy milk) for this tea.
+You can use other milk options too, such as skim milk, low-fat milk, or vegan options such as almond milk or soy milk.

 You can either use a store-bought chai masala powder or make one at home.
 If you want the recipe for homemade chai masala, you can get it here – Masala Tea Powder.

-For the Froth – To make the froth, you will just need full fat milk.
+To make the froth, you will need whole milk (full-fat milk).

-For Topping – The milk or froth is topped with almonds (badam), pistachios (pista), and whole green cardamom (hari elaichi).
-All are crushed in a mortar and pestle, before adding to the chai.
+The frothy tea is topped with almonds (badam), pistachios (pista), and whole green cardamom (hari elaichi).

 Frequently Asked Questions